-16. Startup configuration None boot from saved configurations.
-Refer to secti Startup configuration: Value can be changed to set your node to ion 11.3 for more details.
+16. None boot from saved configurations.
+Refer to section Startup configuration: Value can be changed to set your node to ion 11.3 for more details.
 17. The Delay value is set in seconds and can be used to delay a node from booting after it is started.
 Example: if the value is set to 30, the node will wait 30 seconds before processing its boot sequense.
 This feature is useful in conjunction with the "Start all nodes" function if your lab requires certain nodes to start up before others or to avoid a mass-start of very heavy nodes.
-18. Console The setting can be changes per your needs.
+18. Console telnet The setting can be changes per your needs.
 NOTE: The Docker template contain therefore, please refer to section 14.1 types for each docker image.
-Window VNC but RDP needs to be enabled in .3 for recommended console vs nodes can use either RDP or 19. manually set the MAC address for the first eth the use of licenses that are tied to a particular MAC Address format must be like: 00:50:0a:0 MAC address.
+Window VNC but RDP needs to be enabled in .3 for recommended console vs nodes can use either RDP or 19.
+Pirst Eth MAC Address OPTIONAL: T Cisco FirePow and Citrix hav manually set the MAC address for the first ethernet interface.
+T the use of licenses that are tied to a particular MAC address.
+MAC Address format must be like: 00:50:0a:00:0b:00